sablier-labs/docs/docs/concepts/flow/01-overview.md

 Total debt is the amount of tokens owed to the recipient.
 This value is further divided into two sub-categories:

-- **Covered debt:** The part of the total debt that covered by the stream balance.
+- **Covered debt:** The part of the total debt that is covered by the stream balance.
 This is the same as the **withdrawable amount**, which is an alias.
 - **Uncovered debt:** The part of the total debt that is not covered by the stream balance.
 This is what the sender owes to the stream.